 Combine sunbathing, hiking and golfing with a great spa, an amazing view and lots of sunshine!
-Gran Canaria has a little bit of everything, including the Radisson Blu Resort, Gran Canaria, where every room has a view of the sea.
+The resort of Gran Canaria has a little bit of everything, including the Radisson Blu Resort, Gran Canaria, where every room has a view of the sea.

 In recent years Gran Canaria has grown into a sophisticated paradise where lounge bars are right next door to gorgeous designer hotels such as the Radisson Blu Resort, Gran Canaria.
 Scandinavians have been making pilgrimages to Gran Canaria for more than 50 years.
 Although the island has been out of fashion for a while, at least among trendsetters, it has seen a major comeback in recent years.
 These days, you’ll find edgy hotels, sophisticated lounge bars, designer boutiques and exquisite spas.